VIAME/VIAME/sprokit/doc/running-notes.md

 Modules are loaded from a set of directories that are configured into the loader at build time.
 The default directory is "lib/sprokit" subdirectory of the install tree.
-Additionally, at build time, The build directory can be added to the loading path by selecting the cmake variable SPROKIT_USE_BUILD_TREE
+Additionally, at build time, The build directory can be added to the loading path by selecting the cmake variable KWIVER_USE_BUILD_TREE

 Set environment variable SPROKIT_MODULE_PATH to list directories of loadable modules